hturner/pkg-dev-ctv/proposal.md

 - [cransays](https://r-hub.github.io/cransays/articles/dashboard.html) and
 [cransubs](https://nx10.github.io/cransubs/) provide dashboards of CRAN submissions, helping to track progress of your own packages or its dependencies.
+- [cranhaven](https://www.cranhaven.org) provides dashboards of CRAN packages at risk of being archived or recently archived, helping to track issues with forward dependencies.
 - `usethis::browse_package()` lets you select from URLs in the package `DESCRIPTION`, which can be a convenient way to find source code repositories of crucial forward dependencies, to track their